Iraneus/betamedneed/_services/professionals.md

 ![Research Tools](/images/illustrations/research.jpg)

-From equipment and learning tools to participation in clinical trials and research, we support medical care providers to deliver improved care.
+From equipment and learning tools to clinical trials and research, we support medical care providers at every stage with resources to improve stroke care.

-If you are a medical professional or a representative of a medical care provider, you can reach out to us to learn more about available solutions and how these solutions can help you deliver improved care to your patients.
+Reach out to us if you are a medical professional or a representative of a medical care provider, to learn more about available solutions and how they can help you deliver better care to your patients.

 You can also join the <a href="/services/workshop">Medneed Workshop</a>, where we share some of these resources.